Datazource/vuetify-storyboard-boilerplate/README.md

 https://white-rabbit-japan.github.io/vuetify-storyboard-boilerplate/

 ## About Storybook
 Storybook for Vue is a UI development environment for UI components.
-It allows interactive development, testing and shareing of UI  components in various property states.
+It allows interactive development, testing and sharing of UI components in various property states.

 Storybook runs outside of your app.
 So you can develop UI components in isolation without worrying about app specific dependencies and requirements.